Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 ?

-What is the fundamental difference between LA and DN — and why do many people who get DN later switch to LA?
+What is the fundamental difference between LA and DN — and why do many who obtain DN later switch to LA?

 ParameterLavoro AutonomoDigital Nomad